 In 2008, I was a desperate CPA Candidate on the verge of throwing in the towel.

 * = I lost my credit due to the “18-month rule”

-(By the way, did you catch that I scored back-to-back 74s on REG?
+Did you catch that I scored back-to-back 74s on REG?
 It was brutal.
-It also cost me my FAR credit.)
+It also cost me my FAR credit.

 Today, All I do is help people pass the CPA Exam.
 Every single day.
 For 12+ years.

 Investopedia has ranked NINJA CPA Review a Top-5 CPA Review course since they started ranking courses.

 * NINJA CPA Review ($67 monthly) is the only course on the list that doesn't retail for $2,000+